rue-a/hofzuweisungslisten/README.md

 Before the resettlement (some would say uprooting) took place, each household/family that qualified to settle in the former West-Polish territories (namely Warthegau) was registered.
 The registration was organized by subdividing the territory in 50 areas (within 7 districts, within 3 regions).
 Each person that was willing and qualified for resettlement was registered and given a metal plate with their resettlement id (Umsiedlungsnummer), e.g. `Ga I 3/16/4/24`, stamped in.
 If we define an according scheme, `a b c/d/e/f`, then:

 - `a` (a one or two letter string, e.g. ,`Ga`) identifies the region in which the registration took place.
-According to Döring, there are Wo for Volhynia, Ga for Galicia and B for Bilsk (Narew region),
+According to Döring, there are Wo for Volhynia, Ga for Galicia and B for Bialystok, Polesia (Narew or Bilsk region),
 - `b` (a Roman numeral, e.g., `I`) identifies the district within the according region.
 Ga and Wo were divided in 3 regions, B was a singular districts.
 Each district had a authorized district representative, who had a seat within the region.
 The seats for the 7 districts are:

     - `Ga I` - Lemberg,